SeMA-AA/Rim-Dongsik-Collection-RiC/README(EN).md

 ○ Target Collection: Rim Dongsik Collection
 - [Access the Rim Dongsik Collection Ontology Graph (Click)](http://121.131.4.200:7200/graphs-visualizations?saved=779777255f0c4d698878138c2a4d493c)

     ※ Login is required to ensure a consistent operating environment.
-(Username: user / Password: root)
+(Username: user / Password: semaaa)

     ※ If the graph does not display immediately, go to the left-hand menu and select Explore > Visual graph, then choose Rim Dongsik Collection under Saved graphs.